-Keep your film camera clean dry, and protect it from oil, dust, scratches, and heat to maintain the best results.
-Store your disposable camera in a hard case.
+Keep your film camera clean, dry, and safe from oil, dust, scratches.
+Also, make sure to store it in a cool place, inside the hard case.
 This will keep away dust and scratches, which can eventually cause your photos to blur.

 Use a Bag to Keep Your Camera

 It is recommended that you put the camera in a bag or container in a dark, cool place when you are not using it.
-Do not store the camera in a place that will expose the camera to danger.
-Also, when you get a bag for the camera, ensure you do not put other items that can damage the camera.
+Try to avoid storing it on exposed areas or put it under broad daylight.
+Also, when you get a bag for the camera, ensure you do not put other items inside it that can damage the camera.

 Don’t use your disposable camera in the high heat of a beach day or the cold of a snowstorm.
 Taking a picture in extreme temperatures may result in poor image quality.